nodejs/node/doc/api/sqlite.md

   </tr>
   <tr>
     <td><code>SQLITE_CHANGESET_CONSTRAINT</code></td>
     <td>If foreign key handling is enabled, and applying a changeset leaves the database in a state containing foreign key violations, the conflict handler is invoked with this constant exactly once before the changeset is committed.
-If the conflict handler returns SQLITE_CHANGESET_OMIT, the changes, including those that caused the foreign key constraint violation, are committed.
-Or, if it returns SQLITE_CHANGESET_ABORT, the changeset is rolled back.</td>
+If the conflict handler returns <code>SQLITE_CHANGESET_OMIT</code>, the changes, including those that caused the foreign key constraint violation, are committed.
+Or, if it returns <code>SQLITE_CHANGESET_ABORT</code>, the changeset is rolled back.</td>
   </tr>
   <tr>
     <td><code>SQLITE_CHANGESET_FOREIGN_KEY</code></td>